 A press release is just a medium to transmit a message.
 It’s the message that’s the important thing.
 If you’re announcing something that’s actually newsworthy, then there’s a good chance a journalist will write up your press release into an article.
 And when it becomes an article authored by a journalist, that article will most probably contain a valuable backlink.

 Some of the most effective announcements communicated via press releases, that generate media coverage include:

-Seniorcare.com commissioned a study into aging in the US and published their findings on their website.
+Seniorcare.com commissioned a study into ageing in the US and published its findings on its website.